-Infidelity: It’s one of the most devastating things that can happen to your marriage, and one of the hardest to get over.
-The person you promised to love, honour and cherish ’til death do you apart has informed you that they have been intimate with another person.
+Infidelity- It’s one of the most devastating things that can happen to your marriage, and one of the hardest to get over.
+The person you promised to love, honor, and cherish ’til death do you apart has informed you that they have been intimate with another person.

 1. Take some time to take stock

 After you learn that your partner has been emotionally and physically intimate with someone else, it’s a good idea to take some time to be by yourself.
 You need your own space to think about what your next steps will be.

 There can be no slow goodbye or long explanation for cutting things off.
-If your spouse is not willing to stop the affair, do not proceed with trying to rebuild the relationship.
+If your spouse is not willing to stop the affair, do not proceed with trying to mend the marriage.

 3. Your partner should answer all your questions about the affair

 The need to know may come in waves; there will be days where you just can’t face knowing anything, followed by days where you want to grill your spouse on the most intimate of details surrounding his trysts.

 4. Your partner should accept the responsibility for the indiscretions

-You can leave the marriage, or you can work with the marriage counselor to help your husband understand the importance of talking about these types of problems rather than thinking an affair is a good solution to them.
+You can leave the marriage, or you can work with the marriage counselor to help your husband understand the importance of talking about these types of problems rather than thinking an affair is an excellent solution to them.

 5. Bring in expert support

 A neutral third party will guide the conversation and work with you to find healthy resolution; your counselor will also keep your emotions in check and calm tempers should they start to escalate (which is normal).

 6. Know it that you are on the path towards healing

-You will have fewer and fewer days of waking up and feeling like all you want to do is cry.
+You will have fewer and fewer days of waking up, and feeling like all you want to do is – cry.
 Your mind will go less and less to imagined images of your spouse and “that person” together.

 By recommitting to your relationship through open communication and forgiveness, you can find that version 2.0 of your marriage is even better than the original one!

-You’ve been through the fire and have come out stronger.
+Knowing these aspects, remember that you’ve been through the fire and have come out stronger.

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.